-Duty to make a referral to the DBS
+9. Duty to make a referral to the DBS

-Where there is evidence that anyone has harmed, or poses a risk of harm, to a child or adult at risk, there is a legal duty on Smile Education to report that person to the Disclosure and Barring Service using their guidance available here.
-The DBS has statutory authority to bar a person from working in regulated activity with children and/or adults at risk in the UK.
+Where there is evidence that anyone has harmed, or poses a risk of harm, to a child, there is a legal duty on Smile Education to report that person to the Disclosure and Barring Service using their guidance available here.
+The DBS has statutory authority to bar a person from working in regulated activity with children in the UK.